 But adopting a pet is not an easy decision.
 It’s a huge responsibility, say experts and families – and, also, also one that’s immensely rewarding.

-It doesn’t cost much to adopt a pet – about $175-$300 to adopt a dog from the Michigan Humane Society (check here for most recent rates), whose staff walk adoptive families through the process and include spaying or neutering, vaccinations and a 60-day guarantee in the adoption price to make sure the pet is a fit with your family.
+It doesn’t cost much to adopt a pet – about $175-$300 to adopt a dog from the Michigan Humane Society, whose staff walk adoptive families through the process and include spaying or neutering, vaccinations and a 60-day guarantee in the adoption price to make sure the pet is a fit with your family.